apache/druid/docs/querying/filters.md

 ```
 will successfully match the entire row, but not match a row with value `['a', 'c']`.

-To express this filter in SQL, one would need to use [SQL multi-value string functions](./sql-multivalue-string-functions.md) such as `MV_CONTAINS`, which can be optimized by the planner to the same native filters.
+To express this filter in SQL, use [SQL multi-value string functions](./sql-multivalue-string-functions.md) such as `MV_CONTAINS`, which can be optimized by the planner to the same native filters.

 ### Filtering on numeric columns